EVS-GIS/landuse-fct/README.md

 cd Path/to/my/folder
 # copy mapdo repository with git
 git clone https://github.com/EVS-GIS/landuse-fct.git
-# go to mapdo/landuse new directory
-cd mapdo/landuse
 # create a new virtual environnement in python 3
 python3.11 -m venv env --prompt mapdo-landuse
 # activate your new environment